Ian Hacking: Philosophical work

-In Rewriting the Soul: Multiple Personality and the Sciences of Memory, by developing a historical ontology of multiple personality disorder, Hacking provides a discussion of how people are constituted by the descriptions of acts available to them (see Acting under a description).

 In Mad Travelers (1998) Hacking provided a historical account of the effects of a medical condition known as fugue in the late 1890s.
 Fugue, also known as "mad travel," is a diagnosable type of insanity in which European men would walk in a trance for hundreds of miles without knowledge of their identities.

+Hacking used the work of historian of science A. C. Crombie to develop his own "style" project.
+In 2012 he wrote "I have been thinking about ‘styles of scientific thinking in the European tradition’ off and on, ever since I encountered A. C. Crombie at a conference in Pisa in 1978."
+Parts of this project appeared in his book Historical Ontology (2002).